Presbitero Velasco Jr.: Legal career

 Chambers of Presbitero J. Veslasco Jr. in the new Supreme Court of the Philippines building.

 Offices and library in the chambers.

 Velasco engaged in private law practice for 20 years before joining the public sector as a regular member of the Judicial and Bar Council in 1993.

 He served as Undersecretary of the Department of Justice from 1995 to April 1998.
 He was concurrently Commissioner of the Housing and Land Use Regulatory Board.
 He was also Chairman of the Board of Pardons and Parole, Commissioner of the Commission on Settlement of Land Disputes, and Member of the Committee on Privatization.

 In 1998, he was appointed Court of Appeals Justice.
 He was ranked eighth in disposition of cases when he was named Court Administrator in 2003.

 Justice Velasco has also served the Integrated Bar of the Philippines (IBP) in several capacities: as its National President in 1987, as Commissioner of the IBP Committee on Bar Discipline, and as Honorary Chairman and Past National Co-Chairman of the IBP National Committee on Legal Aid.

 He was awarded Most Outstanding Jurist by the Consumers Union of the Philippines in 2000.

 Supreme Court of the Philippines (2006–2018)

 Velasco was appointed Associate Justice of the Supreme Court of the Philippines by President Gloria Macapagal Arroyo on March 31, 2006.
+He retired from the post on his 70th birthday on August 8, 2018.

-Governor of Marinduque (2018–2025)
+Governor of Marinduque (2019–2025)

 In 2018, Velasco filed his candidacy for Governor of Marinduque for the 2019 elections in which he won ending the rule of the Reyes clan, which has ruled Marinduque for almost two decades.
 He was re-elected in 2022.

 Velasco opted not to seek reelection in 2025 to instead run for representative of Marinduque's at-large congressional district, aiming to replace his term-limited son.
 However, he lost to Reynaldo Salvacion.